-Our "wait and see" approcah to the speech and language development of young children in New Zealand is npothing short of alartming!
+Our "wait and see" approach to the speech and language development of young children in New Zealand is nothing short of alarming!
 What we are seeing is the average age of referral to see a Speech Therapist becoming later and later.
 Instead of a child being referred for an assessment at age three or four years when their difficulties have become apparent, they are coming to us at age five and six years – sometimes even later!
-If a child’s speech and language skills are delayed at age six, then they were most definitely delayed at age five and four and three!
+If a child’s speech and language skills are delayed at age six, then they were almost most definitely delayed at age four and five!
 The concerning thing is that the parent has decided, or even worse been advised, to “wait and see!”

 We have a dire situation in New Zealand.
-1 in 10 children are identified as having speech, language and communication difficulties.
-About one third of new school entrants in New Zealand do not have the oral language and early literacy skills required to easily access the curriculum.
-And not only are we delaying the age to refer for support, you also have to wait a long time in the public system to receive it!
+1 in 10 children is identified as having speech, language, and communication difficulties.
+About one-third of new school entrants in New Zealand do not have the oral language and early literacy skills required to easily access the curriculum.
+And not only are we delaying the age to refer for support, but you also have to wait a long time in the public system to receive it!
 Just last week I listened to this being discussed on Radio NZ.
 Figures show the average wait time for Ministry of Education learning support jumped from 60 days at the middle of 2017 to 80 days by the end of last year, with especially long delays for under-five-year-olds and children with speech problems.

-Our Government are trying!
+Our Government is trying!
 They have promised $217 million dollars to fund 600 new learning support teachers to work one-on-one with students with complex needs.
 The irony here is that our kids have to wait for this too.
 The scheme is not starting until 2020.
-My gut feeling is that the kids with speech, language and communication needs, unless this co-exists with other massively complex needs, will miss out.
+My gut feeling is that the kids with speech, language, and communication needs unless this co-exists with other massively complex needs, will miss out.
 They will continue to wait!